Imam Abu Hanifa: A Remarkable Figure in Muslim History

 1. Theology and other fields

 First, he dedicated himself to the study of Kalam means theology.
 He then turned to the field of literature, grammar, and poetry.
-He tried to study the forms of various recitation of the Holy Book and Ahaadiths.
-He pursued knowledge with great openness and a lack of bias and studied things with great zeal and depth.
+Here, he tried to study the forms of various recitation of the Holy Book and Ahaadiths.
+With this goal he pursued knowledge with great openness and a lack of bias and studied things with great zeal and depth.
 He got an amazing understanding of the religion of Islam, Majority of Muslims today also follow him.

 He had an exemplary relationship with his students and companions.
 Abu Hanifah used to advise his disciples, saying: “You have to maintain good morals, patience, and tolerance.
-You should take care of your family and treat them with kindness.
+Along with that, you should take care of your family and treat them with kindness.
 You have to visit ill people, greet people by saying ‘Assalam Alaikum, argue with others gently, it results in friendliness and helps you maintain acquiring knowledge and attending classes.